donovankeith/whaddya/README.md

     - [ ] Xfer money to savings.
     - [ ] Check-in with a friend you haven't seen in a while.
 - [ ] Equal # of male/female icons.
+- [ ] Move to a BitBucket private Repo

 ## Known Issues